virtUOS/proteuscmd/README.md

 }
 ```

-Additionally, you can specify a map of automatic replacements for domains.
+You can also specify a map of automatic replacements for domains.
 This can be useful if, for example, all your domains also have an alternate domain with a `DNAME` record.
 ```json
 {